Intertwined | National Library of Australia (NLA)

 Intertwined

 A stretch of bushland can be considered one ecosystem, but the canopy of its trees can be considered its own ecosystem.
-The forest floor, covered in bark, branches and leaves supports distinct life so could be considered an ecosystem, so too could the space under the leaves and logs as insects and small reptiles call these dark, moist places home.
+The forest floor, covered in bark, branches and leaves, supports distinct life and could be considered an ecosystem too.
+Even the space under leaves and logs—home to insects and small reptiles—can be considered its own ecosystem.

-• Individual - One animal - a fish
+• Individual: One animal (for example, a fish)

-• Community - Populations the live together in a defined area - The animals and plants those fish eat, get eaten by or that provide shelter for the fish
+• Community: Populations that live together in a defined area (animals and plants the fish eat, get eaten by, or shelter among)

-• Biosphere - Biosphere is the term used to describe all biomes/ecosystems on Earth.
+• Biosphere: The term used to describe all biomes/ecosystems on Earth

 Learning activities